 You may go to any of our network pharmacies.
-If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.
 Some of our network pharmacies provide preferred cost sharing, which may be lower than the cost sharing at a pharmacy that offers standard cost sharing.
 The Pharmacy Directory will tell you which of the network pharmacies offer preferred cost sharing.
 Contact us to find out more about how your out-of-pocket costs could vary for different drugs.